georust/rinex/CONTRIBUTING.md

 1. Navigation RINEX specs, described by rinex/db/NAV
 2. Geostationary vehicles identification in rinex/db/sbas/sbas.json,
-is picked up on "sbas" crate feature.
-This follows the L1-CA-PRN Code assignment specifications (see online specs).
+that follows the L1-CA-PRN Code assignment specifications (see online specs).
 3. rinex/db/SBAS/*.wkt contains geographic definitions for most standard SBAS systems.
 We parse them as Geo::LineStrings to define a contour area for a given SBAS system.
 This gives one method